HRT preparations: for Postmenopause

 - If sequential therapy started while still having periods, wait till age 54 years.
 At 54 years 80% of women will have cessation of ovarian function and are likely to settle on continuous combined (period-free) therapy.

-- Change from sequential to continuous combined by finishing current sequential pack and start new therapy at the end of the expected bleed.
+- Change from sequential to continuous combined by finishing the current sequential pack and start new therapy at the end of the expected bleed.